christseng89/RealTime_Analysis/Airflow/README.md

 - *LocalExecutor: Executes tasks in parallel using multiple processes on a single machine.
 Ideal for small-scale deployments.
 - *CeleryExecutor: Executes tasks in parallel using multiple worker nodes.
 Suitable for large-scale deployments.
 - *KubernetesExecutor: Executes tasks in parallel using Kubernetes pods.
 Ideal for containerized environments.
 - DaskExecutor: Executes tasks in parallel using Dask distributed computing.
-Suitable for distributed data processing.
-- MesosExecutor: Executes tasks in parallel using Apache Mesos.
-Ideal for distributed systems.
-- SSHExecutor: Executes tasks on remote machines using SSH.
-Useful for distributed environments.
-- DebugExecutor: Executes tasks in the same process for debugging purposes.
-Useful for testing and development.
+  Use for dynamic scaling and integration with the Dask ecosystem.